Python Dependencies via Pip

 If you would like to utilize multiple requirements files in your codebase, you can include the contents of another requirements file with pip:

 Heroku also supports traditional Python package distribution, powered by

 python setup.py develop will be used to install your package and resolve your dependencies.

-This works best with distribute or setuptools.
+This works best with setuptools.
 Projects that use distutils directly will be installed, but not linked.
 The module won’t get updated until there’s a version bump.

 This causes pip to run